AurevoirXavier/codewars-haskell/6kyu/Sum of integer combinations/README.md

 2
 ```

-We set 2 bound in the `go xs len diff`:
+We setted 2 bound in the `go xs len diff`:

 1. If diff equals to 0.
 It means that we found the combinations which satisfy the sum.